morgane-arnaud/ev-energy/docs/DEVELOPMENT_NOTES.md

 - **Error Boundary**: Implement error boundaries in the app to catch and handle unexpected errors gracefully.
 - **Logging**: Integrate logging services like **Sentry** or **Datadog** for tracking and monitoring errors in production.
 - **Toasts**: Integrate toasts or something similar to better inform the user of loading/success/fail attempts.
+- **Testing**: No testing was implemented on this prototype, these should be added to prevent regressions and improve code quality.

 ---